 God our Savior...wants all people to be saved and to come to a knowledge of the truth.

 But it's clear in Scripture that won't happen.
-Many, many people reject God’s offer.
+Many, many people reject God’s offer of salvation through Jesus.

 For now, evil is still present and active in this world.
 That evil is embodied in Satan's wicked spirits and is lived out through compliant, deceived people.
 But remember this: people that choose evil now will have to answer to God for those choices.